Pink Lady (TV series)

 Pink Lady is an American variety show that aired for five weeks on NBC in 1980, starring the Japanese musical duo of the same name.
-The show also is referred to by the title Pink Lady and Jeff, referring to co-star Jeff Altman.
-The show was riddled with complications, including the dispute over the name: agents for the starring parties were never able to settle on one, and the show was advertised both ways during its run.
-Other difficulties included scriptwriting disagreements, guest star booking mishaps, taping and touring conflicts, and the fact that Mie and Kei, the members of Pink Lady, did not understand or speak English.
+The show is also referred to by the title Pink Lady and Jeff, referring to co-star Jeff Altman.
+The show was riddled with complications, including a dispute over the title: agents for the starring parties were never able to settle on one, and the show was advertised both ways during its run.
+Other difficulties included scriptwriting disagreements, guest star booking mishaps, taping and touring conflicts, and the inability of Mie and Kei, the members of Pink Lady, to understand or speak English.

 Pink Lady was massively popular in Japan and even enjoyed a hit in the U.S. with the English-language song "Kiss in the Dark".
 A television show for the duo was proposed and swiftly approved.
 The show's developers, Sid and Marty Krofft, pursued the project under the erroneous assumption that the stars spoke both English and Japanese.
-When the reality of the situation became apparent, network executives insisted that Mie and Kei not only perform their English dialog by phonetic rote, but also sing that way as well.
-The resulting clumsy diction compounded the show's other problems, and despite the infusion of very expensive co-stars, the series did poorly and was cancelled after five episodes.
+When the reality became apparent, network executives insisted that Mie and Kei not only perform their English dialog phonetically, but also sing in English.
+The resulting clumsy diction compounded the show's other problems, and despite the infusion of expensive co-stars, the series did poorly and was cancelled after five episodes.
 The series ranked #35 on TV Guide's "The 50 Worst TV Shows of All Time" list.

-In Poland, it was broadcast on TVP2 during the 1980's.

 Synopsis

 The series starred Japanese female singing duo Pink Lady, composed of "Mie" (Mitsuyo Nemoto) and "Kei" (Keiko Masuda), and American comedian Jeff Altman.
-The format of the show consisted of musical numbers alternating with sketch comedy.
+The format of the show featured musical numbers alternating with sketch comedy.
 A running gag of the series was the girls' lack of understanding of American culture and of English; in reality, Pink Lady spoke no English at all.
 On the show, Jeff attempted to translate and explain, leading to more confusion.

 The series featured Pink Lady performing songs, usually English-language disco and pop songs such as "Boogie Wonderland" or "Yesterday", and interaction with celebrity and musical guests.
 The group would end the show by jumping into a hot tub together.
 After the poorly rated series premiere, NBC moved Pink Lady to Friday nights and added Jim Varney as a character actor.
 The move and retooling failed to help ratings and the series was canceled after five episodes.